R-WoM: Retrieval-augmented World Model For Computer-use Agents: Appendix

 From these sources, we construct a knowledge base of over 30k chunked tutorial documents that collectively support tasks across diverse software and website environments.
 Since our framework requires tutorial availability to provide concrete grounding, we sample task subsets from OSWorld and WebArena that can be partially mapped to tutorial examples.
-Specifically, we select 85 tasks from OSWorld, covering domains such as Chrome, GIMP, VSCode, VLC, Thunderbird, and Ubuntu OS, and 113 tasks from WebArena, covering CMS and GitLab domains and we annotate one or two document chunks that are most relevant to each task from human's perspective.
+Specifically, in OSWorld, 85 tasks have clear and verifiable tutorial references from official online documents covering domains such as Chrome, GIMP, VSCode, VLC, Thunderbird, while 276 tasks lack such references.
+For WebArena, based on its 301 unique task templates, 113 have tutorial coverage covering CMS and GitLab domains and 188 do not.
+This split is determined using a consistent criterion: whether a task’s goal can be matched to explicit operation instructions from official online tutorials or offline documentation for the target software or website.
+We annotate one document chunk for each task from human's perspective as the oracle tutorial for each task.

+\textbf{Synthesis of tutorials. } In domains where it is hard to find online/offline tutorial references, we extend R-WoM by adopting a tutorial synthesis approach.
+Inspired by \citet{wang2025inducing}, we employ a two-stage synthesize-then-consolidate pipeline to generate tutorials from self-played trajectories released by AgentNet \citep{wang2025opencua}.
+Specifically, we first generate skill-level tutorials from each trajectory and then we group synthesized tutorials by domain and vector similarity to further conduct a consolidation including deduplication and merging.
+The prompts we use are as below.

 To retrieve useful tutorials at inference time, we adopt a reasoning-based retrieval strategy.
 This involves query rewriting to anonymize and generalize task queries, followed by LLM-based reranking to reduce false negatives that may arise when relying solely on cosine similarity.
-The detailed prompts used for query rewriting and reranking are provided below, and the results comparing retrieval strategies are reported in Appendix~\ref{app:additional-results}.
+The detailed prompts used for query rewriting and reranking are provided below.